 The Ledge, 2017

-This crystalline modernist architectural composition, echoing the white cliffs between Folkestone and Dover, supports figures of an Inuit and a seal, and sits on a black puddle shape.
-Sited by the shore, the strong horizontals suggest the rising water level resulting from the disappearing polar ice caps, an iceberg melting into a pool of oil.
-The human figure and its ecological counterpart the seal represent an ancient way of life, standing on thin ice.
-Climate change, and its effect on people who are on the front line, or at the edge of that change, has been a preoccupation of Woodrow for many years.
+Sited directly on the seashore, the strong horizontals of the sculpture suggest the demarcation of the rising water level resulting from the disappearing polar ice caps, while its crystalline structure and the black base suggests an iceberg melting into a pool of oil.
+The human figure, and its ecological counterpart the seal, represent an ancient way of life, standing on thin ice.
+Climate change, and its effect on people who are on the front line, or at the edge of that change, has been a preoccupation of the artist for many years.

 Bill Woodrow’s practice made use of ‘secondary’ materials (human artefacts) from the start as raw materials.
 In this way he was a composer of narratives through using the existing vocabulary of the industrialised world.
 When he began to cast his sculptures in bronze in the 1990s, the trajectory of his work remained unchanged: the bronzes would very often be composed of industrially produced objects arranged to create a legible narrative.
 A deep interest in the history of humanity as well as the history of the natural world unsurprisingly led him to express his concern for the impact of human activity on the environment and ecology (and for the astonishing resilience of ‘nature’).